-(Please note which nation you're from so that our advisers can tailor their guidance for you.)
+(Please note that you live in Northern Ireland so that our advisers can tailor their guidance for you.)

-Carers NI is part of Carers UK, working together to make life better for carers
+Carers NI is part of Carers UK, working together to make life better for carers.

 Caring will affect us all at some point in our lives.